Chargers beat Bengals 34-27 on Dobbins' late TD after squandering 21-point lead

 Cincinnati trailed 27-6 in the third quarter but scored on three straight drives in a 13-minute span to tie the game.
 The first two scores came on fourth-down plays.

+Higgins — who missed the last three games with a quad injury — had nine receptions for 148 yards and a TD

-The Bengals tied it at 27-all with 12:21 remaining when Chase hauled in a 17-yard TD.
+The Bengals tied it at 27 with 12:21 remaining when Chase hauled in a 17-yard TD.

-Burrow was 16 of 30 for 245 yards on his final seven drives.
+Burrow was 16 of 30 for 245 yards during the three scoring drives and two possessions that ended with missed field goals.

+“I just think it was a tough loss.
+The first half didn’t go our way.
+We fought back, had our opportunities to seal the deal, and we didn’t,” said Burrow, who completed 28 of 50 passes.

+After Dicker’s 53-yard field goal early in the second half put the Chargers up by three touchdowns, Los Angeles’ offense had three three-and-outs, a turnover and 47 net yards in five series before its touchdown in the final minute.

+Herbert completed nine of his first 10 passes but was eight of 26 the rest of the way.
+He was two of 12 for 30 yards on the five aforementioned series.

+“The defense did a great job getting stops and they got us the ball back when we needed it,” Herbert said.
+“We knew we had to go make a play.
+It came down to the final drive.
+Ladd made a couple big catches and J.K. with that huge run.
+Props to the guys for sticking through it.”

-After McPherson’s 26-yard field goal gave the Bengals a 3-0 lead, the Chargers quickly responded when Herbert connected with Will Dissly for a 29-yard touchdown.
+The Chargers jumped out to a 24-6 lead at halftime.
+Herbert connected with Will Dissly for a 29-yard touchdown.
 It was the longest reception for the tight end since Week 1 in 2022, when he had a 38-yard score for Seattle.

 Cincinnati got another field goal before Quentin Johnston caught a 26-yard TD from Herbert to make it 14-6 less than four minutes into the second quarter.
 It is the sixth touchdown for Johnston and the third straight game he has reached the end zone.